ftoralesacosta/SyntheticData_GNN_Regression/README.md

 1. Setup the environment for loading the container
 > source get_eic-container.sh

-This will download the nightly container and creates a few required directories for the next step.
-It also sets various environment variables for using the container
+This will download an old container and creates a few required directories for the next step.
+It also sets various environment variables for using the container.
+An old container is used to ensure a stable and normalized environment for all users

 2. Enter the container downloaded in Step 1
 > ./eic-shell